microsoft/Data-Science-For-Beginners/3-Data-Visualization/09-visualization-quantities/README.md

 This bar chart shows a good view of the number of birds in each category.
 In a blink of an eye, you see that the largest number of birds in this region are in the Ducks/Geese/Waterfowl category.
 Minnesota is the 'land of 10,000 lakes' so this isn't surprising!

-Try some other counts on this dataset.
-Does anything surprise you?
+Try some other counts on this dataset. 😄

 ## Comparing data